GalexVM/Ball_star_Tree/README.md

-# Ball_star_Tree
+# Ball_star_Tree  c++ implementation.
-- Los datos ya se encuentran en textfiles/data.txt
+- The data is already in `textfiles/data.txt`.
-- Al ejecutar el programa se pedirá el nombre de una canción(cuidar la precisión al escribir, si el nombre de la canción tiene una coma omitirla).
+- When running the program, it will ask for the name of a song (make sure to write it accurately; if the song name has a comma, omit it).
-- Se pedirá un la cantidad de k más cercanos.
+- It will ask for the number of the k closest neighbors.
-- Se mostrarán los tiempos de cada paso en ns y ms.
+- The execution times for each step will be displayed in ns and ms.
-- El trabajo tiene 2 KNN diferentes.
-El primero hace uso de las propiedades de la estructura y está basado en el algoritmo propuesto por:
+- The project includes 2 different KNN methods.
+The first one makes use of the structure's properties and is based on the algorithm proposed by:
-Liu, T., Moore, A.W., Gray, A.: New algorithms for efficient high-dimensional nonparametric classification.
+  Liu, T., Moore, A.W., Gray, A.: *New algorithms for efficient high-dimensional nonparametric classification*.
 JMLR 7, 1135–1158 (2006).
-El segundo sigue una búsqueda más lineal (en el número de datos) sin salirse de la estructura.
+  The second one follows a more linear search (based on the number of data points) while staying within the structure.
-- El proyecto usa la librería EIGEN para el cálculo del PCA.
+- The project uses the EIGEN library for PCA computation.